 How strongly two quantities correlate can be described using the correlation coefficient, r.
 It can take on values between -1 and 1.
 Values near -1 means that the correlation is strong and negative, while a strong, positive correlation leads to a value close to 1.
 If there is no correlation, it has a value of 0.

-When data sets have a positive or negative correlation, the trend of the data can be modeled using a line of fit.
-A line of fit, or trend line, is a line drawn through the points of a scatter plot.
-The points should be evenly distributed above and below the line.
-For example, a line of fit can be drawn through the scatter plot that shows the mean kitten's weight according to their age.
+When data sets have a positive or negative correlation, the trend of the data can be modeled using a line of fit, also called a trend line.
+This line is drawn on a scatter plot near most of the data points, which appear evenly distributed above and below the line.

 The music-and-animal amusement park "Hiphop-opotamus Park" has 20 hippos that they regularly measure.
 The length and height of each hippo at the time of the last measurement has been plotted below.